MyroG/MyroP-shader-dump/EyeShader/README.md

 ## Installation

-- Install LTCGI from here https://github.com/PiMaker/ltcgi or via VCC https://vpm.pimaker.at, this package was tested with LTCGI 1.4.1
+- Install LTCGI from here https://github.com/PiMaker/ltcgi or via VCC https://vpm.pimaker.at, this package was tested with LTCGI 1.4.1.
+This step is required if you decide to only download the `EyeShader.shader` file.
 - Install AudioLink via the VCC package manager
 - It should be enough to download the `EyeShader.shader` file, but if you're planning to edit the shader later with the Amplify shader editor, you also need to download the `ASEFunctions` folder at the root of this repository.